twisted/pydoctor/docs/source/customize.rst

 Et voilà.

+If this extension mechanism doesn't support the tweak you want, you can consider overriding some :py:class`pydoctor.model.System` methods.
+For instance, overriding :py:meth`pydoctor.model.System.__init__` method could be useful, if some want to write a custom :py:class:`pydoctor.sphinx.SphinxInventory`.

 .. important::
     If you feel like other users of the community might benefit from your extension as well, please don't hesitate to open a pull request adding your extension module to the package :py:mod:`pydoctor.extensions`.